satomic/copilot-usage-advanced-dashboard/docs/azdo-pipeline-guide.md

 |AZURE_AUTHENTICATION_CLIENT_ID|The Client ID of the Azure AD application.|
 |AZURE_AUTHENTICATION_OPEN_ID_ISSUER|The OpenID Connect issuer URL for Azure AD.|

+---

 ## Pipeline File Updates

 If you are using Azure DevOps, make sure you change the value of the serviceConnectionName variable to be the name of your service connection in the `azure-dev.yml` file located in the `.azdo/pipelines` folder.

+If you want this to update every time you push to the main branch, uncomment the trigger section in the `[.azdo/pipelines/azure-dev.yml](.azdo/pipelines/azure-dev.yml)` file.

+---

 ## Azure DevOps Updates